mooring/lvimgconv/README.md

-# convert png to lvgl img format in c and binary
+# convert png to lvgl format in c and binary

 ## node 14